mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ```

 If I set *tags* to an array of two strings, *['backend', 'frontend']*, this will not work.
 Because, this will return courses that have both backend and frontend *tags*.
 So here, the logical *and* operator will be applied.
 So we need to modify this and use the *in* operator that I explained in the lecture about comparison operators.
 So let's remove the array
 in the *tags*.
 We set the *tags* property to an object.
-In this object we're going to have *key value* pairs
+In this object we're going to have *key value* pairs.
+Our *keys* are *mongoDB* operators, in this case *$in*.
+Now, what JavaScript construct can we use to represent multiple values?
+We use an *array*, right?
+So we set this to an array of two strings